Joshua-McGee/doks/documentation/onboarding.md

 The Agenda application connects to external scheduling applications like Microsoft Outlook Calendar, Google Calendar, or Zoom, and merges their independent meeting data into one place.
 By consolidating team member availability into one simplified workspace, you can quickly schedule meetings that work well for everyone.

-This document guides you through the installation process on your device, creating a new account, and linking an external calendar.
+This document covers how to install the app on your device, create a new account, and link an external calendar.

 ## System requirements